 I really struggle to claim that a book is better than its adaptation, or vice versa, mainly because I would be comparing two completely different forms of entertainment, which require different ways of storytelling.
 What works fantastically on page may not work on screen.
 I tend to compare the enjoyment I had when reading the book or watching the film or TV adaptation instead of saying one is better than the other.
 The fact that I liked reading about a story more than watching it on screen doesn’t automatically make the adaptation a bad one.

-Speaking about changes, I also don’t mind when the actors casted don’t look exactly like the characters on the books.
-Not only we all picture the characters in different ways, for me it is more important that the actors do a good job at portraying the characters than their physical appearances matching what I was expecting.
+Speaking about changes, I also don’t mind when the actors cast don’t look exactly like the characters in the books.
+Not only do we all picture the characters in different ways, but for me it is also more important that the actors do a good job at portraying the characters than their physical appearances matching what I was expecting.
 Terrible acting completely ruins a film or TV show, characters not looking like how I had imagined does not.

 When quickly reassessing the adaptations that I remember watching, I could only identify two that I really enjoyed the books more: The Hobbit and Anna Karenina.
-Without going into details, the adaptation of The Hobbit was too long and the story felt like was being stretched to the limit just so they could do three films, when one or two would have been enough.
+Without going into detail, the adaptation of The Hobbit was too long and the story felt like was being stretched to the limit just so they could do three films, when one or two would have been enough.
 The adaptation that I’ve watched of Anna Karenina was directed by Joe Wright and was released in 2012.
-I don’t think it is a bad film nor a bad adaptation at all.
+It is neither a bad film nor a bad adaptation at all.
 I don’t mind that it was set in a theatre and the acting in general was good.
 In fact, I loved Matthew Macfadyen as Stiva, and Alicia Vikander and Domhnall Gleeson worked really well together as Kitty and Levin.
-I just enjoyed the book more because as a reader I managed to discover more about the characters.
+I just enjoyed the book more, because as a reader I managed to discover more about the characters.

-But I usually enjoy both the books and the adaptations equally.
-A Song of Ice and Fire / Game of Thrones, Harry Potter, Atonement, and Pride and Prejudice (2005) are some of my favourite books, TV series and films.
+I usually enjoy the books and the adaptations equally, though.
+A Song of Ice and Fire / Game of Thrones, Harry Potter, Atonement and Pride and Prejudice (2005) are some of my favourite books, TV series and films.
 I also enjoyed the film adaptations of Jane Eyre (2011) and Great Expectations (2012).
 And, although I’ve only read The Adventures of Sherlock Holmes, I also have to mention Sherlock, which proved that it is possible to do a fantastic modern-day adaptation of the works of Sir Arthur Conan Doyle.

-Whenever I am watching an adaptation I don’t expect it to be exactly equal to the book but to be a convincing story told through a different medium.
+Whenever I am watching an adaptation, I don’t expect it to be exactly the same as the book.
+I want it to be a convincing story told through a different medium.
 I may have pictured characters and places differently, but I am still able to enjoy a different take on the same story.